sytabaresa/kingly/README.md

 - entry and exit actions
   - decorating action factories (cf. the [multi-step workflow demo repo](https://github.com/brucou/cycle-state-machine-demo))
 - logging/tracing/monitoring
-  - decorating guards and action factories can allow
+  - achieved through decorating both guards and action factories
 - contract checking (preconditions, postconditions and probably invariants - to be investigated) for both states and transitions
-  - can be done by inserting in first position extra guards which are always failed and decorating exising guards
+  - can be done by inserting in first position extra guards which either fail or throw, and decorating exising guards
+- starting with a specific control state and extended state
+  - can be achieved by modifying the `INIT` transition (by contract there is exactly one such transition) and the `initial_extended_state`; and leaving everything else intact

 Note that these extensions more often than not would perform effects (logs, ...), meaning that the order of application becomes significant in general.
-This is to be investigated further at a later point.
+The practical consequences of this are to be investigated further at a later point.

-Equipped with a history of inputs and the corresponding outputs, it is also possible to do property-based testing (for instance checking that a pattern in a sequence of outputs occurs only when a pattern occurs in the matching sequence of inputs).
+Equipped with a history of inputs and the corresponding history of outputs, it is also possible to do property-based testing (for instance checking that a pattern in a sequence of outputs occurs only when a pattern occurs in the matching sequence of inputs).

-These extensions are useful to check/test the **design** of the automata, i.e. checking that the automata which acts as modelization of requirements indeed satisfy the requirements.
+These extensions are useful to check/test the **design** of the automata, i.e. checking that the automata which acts as modelization of requirements indeed satisfies the requirements.
 When sufficient confidence is acquired, those extensions can be safely removed.

 # Tests
 Automated tests are close to completion.
-Most tests have been run manually.
+Contracts are so far not enforced.
 To run the current automated tests, type in a terminal : `npm run test`

 # Visualization tools